 Duties of President ART.
-II.
-SEC.
-14.

-The President presides at all meetings of the Association, the Board of Directors, and the Executive Committee.
-The President may serve as an ex-officio member of other Committeesauthorized by the Board without power to vote.
+II, SEC.
+14. The President presides at all meetings of the Association, the Board of Directors, and the Executive Committee.
+The President may serve as an ex-officio member of other Committees authorized by the Board without power to vote.
 The President serves as a voting member of the Board of Directors and the Executive Committee.

-time named for the meeting, and shall set forth The President may appoint special the place, date and purpose of the meeting, committees, ad hoc committees and task forces as deemed necessary and/or appropriate, and may disband same when it is determined that the goal has been met.
+The President may appoint special committees, ad hoc committees and task forces as deemed necessary and/or appropriate, and may disband same when it is determined that the goal has been met.